newchuyalong/libgdx-learning/Querying.md

 int androidVersion = Gdx.app.getVersion();
 ```

-This will return the SDK level supported on the current device, e.g. 3 for Android 1.5.
+This will return the SDK level supported on the current device, e.g., 3 for Android 1.5.

 ### Memory Consumption ###
 For debugging and profiling purposes it is often necessary to know the memory consumption, for both the Java heap and the native heap: